-This type of option is also extremely useful for hedging FX risk in portfolios when the direction of movements in exchange rates remains uncertain for some time.
-That’s why Forex Options are interesting financial derivatives especially for portfolio managers.
+This type of option is also beneficial for hedging FX risk in portfolios when the direction of movements in exchange rates remains uncertain for some time.
+That’s why Forex Options are handy financial derivatives, especially for portfolio managers.

-The purchaser of a FX Call Option has the right to buy the underlying currency.
-The seller of the Call Option has the obligation to sell the underlying currency if the purchaser exercises his right.
+The purchaser of an FX Call Option has the right to buy the underlying currency.
+The seller of the Call option has an obligation to sell the underlying currency if the purchaser exercises his right.
 An FX Put Option gives the purchaser the right to sell the underlying currency.
-The seller of the Put Option has the obligation to sell the underlying currency if the purchaser exercises his right.
+The seller of the Put Option must sell the underlying currency if the purchaser exercises his right.

 Forex Option Contracts – Important Terms